kabads/challonerre/gcse-resources/judaism.md

 - [10.14 Pesach](#10.14-pesach)

 <br/><br/><br/><br/> <a name = "10.1-inside-the-synagogue"></a><br/><br/>
-### 10.1 & 10.2 Inside the Synangogue And Why It is Important
+### 10.1 & 10.2 Inside the Synagogue And Why It is Important

 This video introduces The Synagogue and prompts your research into their features.